 Why studying the Arctic?

 The Arctic represents something unique in each of our minds.
 This frozen world, a crucial habitat of emblematic species, feeds the imagination of kids as well as adults.
-But many people are so far removed from the North Pole that they are not aware of the major issues reshaping its face.
-Warming of the Arctic is more rapid than the global average and triggers loss of Arctic sea ice, which, eventually, might completely disappear during the summer.
-Moreover, there are increasing interests for industrial developments in the Arctic Ocean.
-Given those interacting and complex changes, research is needed to develop baseline knowledge on Arctic systems, to evaluate how ongoing changes may affect those systems, and in turn, to guide sustainable development in the North.
+But many people are so far removed from the North that they are not aware of the major issues reshaping its face.
+Warming of the Arctic is twice as fast as the global average and triggers loss of Arctic sea ice, which, eventually, might completely disappear during the summer.
+Moreover, there are increasing interests for industrial developments in the Arctic.
+Given these interacting and complex changes, research is needed to develop baseline knowledge on Arctic ecosystems, evaluate how ongoing and future environmental pressures may affect Arctic flora and fauna on which northern communities rely for their livelihoods and cultures, and in turn, guide conservation and sustainable development.

 My background and current research

-I am highly active in science communication and outreach both in the North and the South of Canada.
-I organize workshops and conferences, and I write articles for different media outlets about Arctic issues.
+I am also an active science communicator who loves to share my experiences as a researcher through activities in both the North and the South of Canada.
+I organize workshops and conferences, produce videos, and write articles for different media outlets about Arctic issues.
 I have been actively involved on the board of APECS Canada - Canada's National Council of the Association of Polar Early Career Scientists - since 2015, including as the Chair in 2017-18.
 We pursue different outreach activities related to polar science, and work to foster networking and cooperation among international and national early career polar scientists.
-Furthermore, I am interested in how researchers can best engage with northern indigenous communities.
-I co-organize a student-led workshop for early-career researchers on this topic (the Intercultural Indigenous Workshops).
+Furthermore, I am interested in how researchers can best engage with northern Indigenous communities, and co-organized a student-led workshop for early-career researchers on this topic (the Intercultural Indigenous Workshops).

 Onboard the CCGS scientific icebreaker Amundsen